asad-waraich/MLOps-FastAPI-Lab2/README.md

 You can test the API using either the interactive documentation or a `curl` command.

-### Using the Browser
+### Using the Browser (Recommended)

-1. Open your web browser and go to **http://127.0.0.1:8000/docs**.
+1. Open your web browser and go to **http://127.0.0.1:8000/docs**
-2. Expand the `POST /predict` endpoint.
+2. You'll see the Swagger UI with interactive API documentation
+3. Click on `POST /predict` endpoint to expand it
-3. Click "Try it out".
+4. Click "Try it out"
-4. Fill in the four feature fields in the request body.
+5. Fill in the four feature fields in the request body
-5. Click "Execute".
+6. Click "Execute"

 ### Using Curl